 Wholesale tax structure reform won’t happen overnight, but our children’s education and other critical services can’t wait.
 Our elected legislators could build on progress in 2021 with additional measures in 2022 to bring more fairness to our tax code and provide revenue for investments in our communities.
 Top contenders include:

 - A wealth tax, such as HB 1406, introduced by Representative Noel Frame in 2021.
 Structured like a property tax, it would tax certain intangible financial assets, such as stocks and bonds, worth more than $1 billion.
-Assets like retirement accounts would not be taxed.
 This tax would affect around 100 people or fewer in Washington and with a rate of 1% would raise about $2.5 billion a year.

 - Estate tax reform to make an already progressive tax more progressive.
 Such a reform would exclude small estates, inject greater progressivity for large estates, and in doing so raise additional revenue to invest in underfunded needs such as housing security.